Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Introduction

 Emotional support is essential for alleviating psychological distress and maintaining mental well-being.
 While LLM-based emotional support systems have advanced rapidly \cite{Zheng_2025}, the lack of reliable automated evaluation frameworks remains a critical bottleneck, hindering the field’s establishment as an objective and measurable discipline.

-Currently, the most prevalent evaluation strategy involves using \textbf{help-seeker simulators} to interact with supporter models, and the resulting dialogues are assessed based on performance metrics such as empathy and fluency \cite{zhao-etal-2024-esc}.
+Currently, the most prevalent evaluation strategy uses \textbf{help-seeker simulators} to interact with supporter models, and the resulting dialogues are assessed based on metrics such as empathy and fluency \cite{zhao-etal-2024-esc}.
 However, existing seeker simulators compromise evaluation validity due to two critical limitations.
 First, they fail to reflect the diversity of real-world seekers, representing only a narrow subset of seeker behaviors.
-Existing simulators primarily portray overly cooperative, "easy" seekers, failing to capture the vast spectrum of real-world behaviors such as advice resistance \cite{Yaman2021Resistance} or minimal utterances.
-Second, existing seeker simulators lack fine-grained controllability.
+Existing simulators primarily portray overly cooperative, "easy" seekers, failing to capture the vast spectrum of real-world behaviors such as advice resistance \cite{Yaman2021Resistance} or limited disclosure.
+Second, existing simulators lack fine-grained controllability.
 A robust evaluation framework must allow researchers to target specific seeker populations, as this enables the identification of which aspects of a supporter model fail for particular seeker groups, providing actionable signals for model improvement.

 To address these shortcomings, we present a highly controllable seeker simulator designed to take specific seeker profiles and simulate their corresponding behaviors.
-As a foundational component, we define the \textbf{seeker profile} as a combination of nine psychological and linguistic features (e.g., resistance levels and coping strategies).
+As a foundational component, we define the \textbf{seeker profile} as a combination of nine psychological and linguistic features such as resistance level and verbosity level (Step 1 in Figure~\ref{fig:1-overview}).
 To faithfully reflect a broad array of real-world behaviors, we leverage data from Reddit online support groups as the primary training source for our simulator.

+To effectively control a seeker profile defined by nine features, we employ a Mixture-of-Experts (MoE) architecture.
+This architecture dynamically assigns weights to specialized adapters based on the input seeker profile, accurately reflecting distinct behavioral patterns across seeker types.